 This includes information concerning the potential venue or venues for staging the European Championships and other information required by EFC/CEE to assess the Applicant’s motivation and experience in staging fencing events.

-Formal Requiremts – Questionnarie
+Formal Requirements – Questionnaire

 For the purpose of this Questionnaire, the term “Applicant” (or the plural thereof), shall mean the Applicant Organisation and the Applicant National Fencing Federation.